TranslationalML/pacsifier/README.md

 	python pacsman.py --info --save --queryfile path_to_queryfile --config path_to_config_file --out_directory path_to_out_directory

  - The --info or -i option allows you to dump the information in the retrieved series into csv files.
- - The --save or -s option allows you to save the queryed dicom images.
+ - The --save or -s option allows you to save the queryed dicom images to disk.
+Cannot be used with --move.
+ - The --move or -m option allows you to C-MOVE the queryed dicom images to another DICOM node specified in the config file.
+Cannot be used with --save.
  - The --queryfile or -q path_to_queryfile option is mandatory and specifies which queryfile to use to query/retrieve.
  - The --config or -c path_to_config_file option is mandatory and specifies the config file to use for the query/retrieve.
  - The --out_directory or -d path_to_out_directory is optional and specifies the path to the folder where the info dumps and the dicom images will be stored.